tech-gecko/technical-writings/cln8gyclp00020aml9jyg6v1o.md

 ### Why should you care about what a shell is?

 The shell presents the CLI, that alone is its importance.
-If on the other hand, you still do not know why the knowledge of a CLI should be important to you, or how it applies to you, then I'll give you some reasons.
+If, on the other hand, you still do not know why the knowledge of a CLI should be important to you, or how it applies to you, then I'll give you some reasons.

 * It makes your work ***less boring***, as you can automate repetitive tasks.